wslu42/QArcade/README.md

 # Collaborations WANTED!

   Currently we are collaborating with students and teachers coming from four Taiwan local high schools/colleges to train and learn programming quantum games.
-If you are interested please join us by sending an email to Vince (wslu42@gmail.com)!
+If you are interested please join us by sending an email to Vincent (wslu42@gmail.com)!